Tipi-Hack/tipi-hack.github.io/_drafts/2019-04-14-breizh-jail-calc.md

 ```
 Nice, we have more chars here !

-### Step two(bis) : Lowercase alphabet py-construction
+### Step two(bis): Lowercase alphabet py-construction
 To write the complete payload we had to automate the steps above.
-The following python  script is the result of the automation process :
+The following python  script is the result of the automation process:
 ```python
 # EVAL source code
 a = """function (src){